qinxuqiang/xuqiangqin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mathematics, Indiana University at Bloomington, 2020 (expected)
+* Ph.D in Mathematics, Indiana University at Bloomington, 2020
 * B.S. in Mathematics, The Chinese University of Hong Kong, 2013